We-Gold/We-Gold.github.io/src/content/blog/reading-19-books.md

 heroImage: "/content/blog/reading-19-books/hero.png"
 ---

 I completed my freshman year as a computer science college student in May.
 Despite being a tour guide, a club executive, and a full-time student, I had much more free time in college than I expected.
-My high school started at 7:30 each morning, and I spent the rest of my time on homework and a couple of clubs, so my expectations were low.
-However, with more freedom in my schedule in college, I started reading during breakfast.
+So, I started reading during breakfast.

 It took me a week or so to find my groove.
 I tried reading some paperback books I brought and a few Kindle books.
 After more searching, I finally found an online copy of Chaos, by James Gleick.
 It fascinated me right from the start, and that was what I needed to start dedicating more time to reading.